Open-CMSIS-Pack/cpackget/README.md

 * `cpackget add path/to/Vendor.PackName.pdsc`

-Note that for adding packs via PDSC files is not possible to provide an URL as input.
+Note that for adding packs via PDSC files is not possible to provide a URL as input.
 Only local files are allowed.

 ### Listing installed packs